Force over Distance: Chapter 41

 He’d sent Rush into the dark.
 He’d put the guy down.
 Without knowing what Telford’s drug would do, without knowing whether the scientist would ever wake again.

-Out of nowhere, out of nothing, like the memory had been beating down a door he couldn’t see—
+Out of nowhere, out of nothing, like the memory’d been beating down a door he couldn’t see—

 It’s cold.
-It’s dark.
 Metal walls, warped to failure, press close.
-Riley, caught beneath and within the wreckage of a downed shuttle, says, “I’d ask for your gun but I don’t want them to blame you.”
+Riley, caught beneath and within the wreckage of a downed shuttle, says, “I’d ask for your gun, but I don’t want them to blame you.”

 He couldn’t take this shit.
 He couldn’t.
 Maybe, once upon at time, in sun-touched places on his own planet, married to a girl with curves and pearls and highlights in her hair, he’d been able to shoulder the responsibility of command.